ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_collections_shared.rst

 We recommend that collections work as standalone, independent units, depending only on ansible-core.
 However, if your collection must depend on features and functionality from another collection, list the other collection or collections under ``dependencies`` in your collection's :file:`galaxy.yml` file.
 Use the :file:`meta/runtime.yml` file to set the ansible-core version that your collection depends on.
 For more information on the :file:`galaxy.yml` file, see :ref:`collections_galaxy_meta`.

-You can use git repositories for collection dependencies during local development and testing.
+You can use Git repositories for collection dependencies during local development and testing.
 For example:

 .. code-block:: yaml